National Oceanic and Atmospheric Administration, U.S. Department of Commerce, and the U.S. Environmental Protection Agency.

 Over time, Oregon made incremental changes to its program in order to satisfy the identified conditions.
 As explained in the proposed findings document, however, the federal agencies propose to find that the State has not yet submitted an approvable program to meet the full range of conditions and the federal agencies intend to find that the State has failed to submit a program that is approvable under CZARA.
 The proposed findings document describes why the State program has not yet satisfied three of the remaining conditions that relate to controlling adverse water quality impacts from forestry, new development, and onsite sewage disposal systems.
 The federal agencies also invite public comment on whether the State program includes agricultural management measures necessary to achieve and maintain water quality standards as provided in CZARA section 6217(b)(3), 16 U.S.C. section 1455b(b)(3).

 The federal agencies have not, in the past, found that a state has failed to submit an approvable program under CZARA.
 The proposed findings document that would support a final determination by each federal agency of a failure is available for a 90-day public comment period.
 The proposed findings document and supporting information used to make this decision is available for download on the NOAA Web site at http://coastalmanagement.noaa.gov/czm/6217/findings.html.
-Hard copies will be available at: U.S. Environmental Protection Agency, Oregon Operations Office, 805 SW Broadway, Suite 500, Portland, Oregon, 97205, Tom Townsend, phone (503) 326-3250.
+Hard copies Start Printed Page 77105will be available at: U.S. Environmental Protection Agency, Oregon Operations Office, 805 SW Broadway, Suite 500, Portland, Oregon, 97205, Tom Townsend, phone (503) 326-3250.

 Dated: December 13, 2013.